ba-san/Flickr-Downloader-For-Dataset/README.md

 ## What's need to be fixed.

 1.If there be " in a image title, json file will be corrupt.
-You need to fix them to \" manually.
+You need to fix them to add backslash just before " manually.

 2.If there be some Chinese characters, it is a possible to cause Character encoding error.
 In this case, you need to set Python's ''